Heart Defect PDA

 B. If the PDA is of moderate size, children may show nonspecific symptoms such as:

-• Tiredness and Sweating
+• Tiredness and Sweating1

 C. If the PDA is big, children suffer from the blood volume overloading the heart and lungs.
 They can show: